The New York Times

 Task

-Challenge the linear table of contents for The New York Times' February 11th 2018 issue.
+Redesign the linear table of contents for The New York Times, February 11th, 2018 issue.

 Solution